 The Mini-Grants program is open to any individual students or student teams.
 The specific eligibility requirements are:

 - Proposals must focus on addressing a social or environmental cause with a clear action plan.

 - Proposals can be submitted by an individual or a team/organization.
 Teams may be new or existing (such as student organizations, fraternities or sororities, or academic programs).

 - Applications must have a designated Lead Applicant.
 The Lead Applicant must be a full- or part-time degree-seeking student at the University of Maryland.

 - Lead applicants will be the main contact person for all Do Good communications, notifications, and questions.
 Lead Applicants will take primary responsibility for receiving and responding to all correspondence.

-- Proposals, projects, or ventures must be student-led and student-run.
+- Proposals, projects, events, or ventures must be student-led and student-run.
 Faculty, staff, and external partners are encouraged to serve strictly as advisors or mentors.

 - The Do Good Institute has authority to determine eligibility for all submissions.